 Creating SharePoint restore jobs

 Backed-up SharePoint data can be restored from a local storage to the original location or another SharePoint server (on-premises or Office 365).
 This is achieved through the use of the so-called restore jobs.
-CodeTwo Backup allows you to restore entire SharePoint site collections or individual sites, team sites, OneDrive sites, libraries, lists, folders, and items.
+CodeTwo Backup allows you to restore entire SharePoint site collections or individual sites, team sites, OneDrive sites, libraries, lists, folders (including OneNote notebooks), and items.
 Restore jobs can be created from the program's Backups tab (Fig. 1.).

 You can restore one object per job.
 However, CodeTwo Backup can run multiple restore jobs simultaneously, so multiple objects can be restored at the same time.